Tapping today's talent for tomorrow's challenges

 Washington University's rigorous multi-disciplinary, problem-solving curriculum molds critical thinking skills.

-- Two out of three pursue multiple majors and/or minors, often in a different school.
+- Three out of four pursue multiple majors and/or minors, often in a different school.

 - Liberal arts majors have a course cluster requirement in which they choose pairs of courses in four areas (natural sciences and mathematics, social sciences, language and the arts, and textual and historical studies) in order to deepen their knowledge of subject through multiple disciplines.